 Annotation to the book "The House At Sailor's Bay"

-Libby Jones has had enough of a life filled with lying men, had enough of her dismal 9-5 job, and had more than enough of her mother's Sunday luncheons where the top item on the menu is recycled gossip.
+Libby Jones has had enough of a life filled with cheating men, had enough of her dismal 9-5 job, and had more than enough of her mother's Sunday luncheons where the top item on the menu is recycled gossip.

 Unsure of where to turn to find her way out of a life she no longer wants and about to invest in the fulltime role of orange-haired cat lady, Libby's luck starts to change the day she hears from the executors of Aunt Marian's Will.